sergejsvisockis/order-service/README.md

 ## Scaling horizontally

+### Functional requirements

+Let's imagine that the marketing campaign takes place and once per quarter (3 months) the service experiences an unusual number of orders for the whole week.

+Due to the aforementioned the system just comes down periodically.

+### Non-functional requirements

+During the Grafana dashboard measures (let's leave it behind in the scope of this task) it was identified that an overall system is experiencing a particularly high number of requests at about 10k per second for both reads and writes with deviation 2-3k.

+* 10k requests per second

+## Scaling horizontally - the solution

+Since this task is for experimentation purposes we assume that our traffic increases up to 10k requests per second, therefore we could scale horizontally by adding more instances of the same application and the load balancing.

 To run 10 instances of the order-service in a Docker Swarm Cluster run the following command:

 ```shell
 docker-compose up --scale order-service=10
 ```

-Since this task is for experimentation purposes we assume that our traffic increases up to the 10k requests per second, therefore we could scale horizontally by adding more instances of hte same application and the load balancing.
+Since strong consistency is one of the key non-functional requirements of this application an SQL database is being used.
+Relational databases have one drawback in the sense that relational database quite challenging to scale horizontally due to the ACID guarantees.
+Besides that, such a huge number of database reads could potentially be a bottleneck due to the latency and network bandwidth.
+A connection pool has to be used as well since the database connection opening is an expensive operation.

+Since an application is experiencing a high load occasionally (once in 3 months) leveraging the local cache in each instance of the distributed application might be more applicable.
+This particular case require neither a distributed cache nor patterns like CQRS.
+At the same time a lot depends on other non-functional requirements that might be in place.

+For the local in-memory cache a Caffeine cahce is being used.
+Since there is a high load occasionally from multiple threads simultaneously Caffeine cache provides a robust capabilities to achieve a higher performance especially due to its circular buffer data structure-based implementation.